 What is Tennis Net Height?

-The areas of singles and doubles tennis court are not the same.
+The areas of singles and doubles tennis courts are not the same.
 Though the length is the same for both versions of the game, in doubles, there is an extra added width of 4.5 ft (1.37 mm) on both sides, which we refer to as doubles alley.
 This makes the doubles court wider than the singles court.